Anton Webern: Early conducting career

 Webern soon expressed homesickness to Berg; he could not bear the separation from Schoenberg and their world in Vienna.
-He returned after resigning in spring 1911, and the three were pallbearers at Mahler's funeral in May 1911.
-Then in summer 1911, a neighbor's antisemitic abuse and aggression caused Schoenberg to quit work, abandon Vienna, and go with his family to stay with Zemlinsky on the Starnbergersee.
+He returned after resigning in spring 1911, and they attended Mahler's funeral in May 1911.
+Then in summer 1911, a neighbor's antisemitic abuse and aggression caused Schoenberg to quit work, abandon Vienna, and go with his family to stay with Zemlinsky on Lake Starnberg.
 Webern and others fundraised for Schoenberg's return, circulating more than one hundred leaflets with forty-eight signatories, including G. Adler, H. Bahr, Klimt, Kraus, and R. Strauss, among others.
 (Note: Other prominent signatories included Peter Altenberg, Julius Bittner, Artur Bodanzky, Engelbert Humperdinck, Wilhelm Kienzl, Julius Korngold, Adolf Loos, Arthur Schnitzler, Franz Schreker, and Bruno Walter.)
 But Schoenberg was resolved to move to Berlin, and not for the first or last time, convinced of Vienna's fundamental hostility.

 Webern soon joined him (1910–1912), finishing no new music in his devoted work on Schoenberg's behalf, which entailed many editing and writing projects.
 He gradually became tired, unhappy, and homesick.
 He tried to persuade Schoenberg to return home to Vienna, continuing the fundraising campaign and lobbying for a position there for Schoenberg, but Schoenberg could not bear to return to the Akademie für Musik und darstellende Kunst due to his prior experiences in Vienna.
-At the same time, Webern began a cycle of repeatedly quitting and being rehired by Zemlinsky at the Deutsches Landestheater Prague (1911–1918).
+At the same time, Webern began a cycle of repeatedly quitting and being rehired by Zemlinsky at the Deutsches Landestheater in Prague (1911–1918).

 He had a short-lived conducting post in Stettin (1912–1913), which, as all the others, kept him from composing and alienated him.
-On the verge of a breakdown, he wrote Berg shortly after arriving (Jul.
-1912):
+On the verge of a breakdown, he wrote Berg shortly after arriving (July 1912):